-In the weeks ahead, the International Space Station (ISS) will celebrate more than 20 years of continuously hosting humans in space.
+On Nov.
+2, the International Space Station (ISS) will celebrate 20 years of continuously hosting humans in space.
 During this time, the orbiting science laboratory has expanded our knowledge of the rigors of life in the final frontier, from the effects of microgravity on the human body to studying the growth of plants in the final frontier.
 These insights are imperative when planning for future long-term crewed space missions on Mars and beyond.
 In this post, we highlight the early ISS construction process, spacefaring milestones, future operational plans, and more.

 Assembling the ISS: Initial launches and construction